axelvaldez/radical-companies/_posts/rstartups/2022-05-18-rhintersoft.markdown

    </tr>
    <tr>
     <th>Product Developers</th>
     <td>Everybody in the team who contributes to making software products and tools.
-It includes UX/UI, Interaction Designers, Graphics Designers, Product Stewards, Manual Testers, Programers, and the cleaning crew.
+It includes UX/UI, Interaction Designers, Graphics Designers, Product Stewards, Manual Testers, Programmers, and the cleaning crew.
 Altogether they are referred to as product developers.</td>
    </tr>
   </table>
  </div>